OmarKhalil401/Serverless-Notification-Sending-Application/4-Step_Functions/README.md

 According to Step Functions, everything went well, and the SMS has been received.

 **The *Sending* state machine is now ready for use**.
-It's time to go back to Lambda to attack the third and final Lambda function: *restApiHandler.py*.
+It's time to go back to Lambda to attach the third and final Lambda function: *restApiHandler.py*.

 ### [Create the REST API Handler using Lambda](https://github.com/OmarKhalil401/Serverless-Notification-Sending-Application/blob/main/5-REST_API_Handler/README.md)